-(9) Valuation of Marketable Securities
+(7) Valuation of Marketable Securities

-In October 2010, Zoom Telephonics, Inc. entered into an agreement with Zoom Technologies, Inc. (Nasdaq: ZOOM) in which Zoom Telephonics transferred its rights to the zoom.com domain name and certain trademark rights in exchange for 80,000 shares of Zoom Technologies common stock.
-The Company did not sell any Zoom Technologies shares during the first quarter of 2012.
-The closing price of Zoom Technologies common stock declined from \$4.47 on December 31, 2010 to \$1.13 on March 31, 2012.
+In October 2010 Zoom Telephonics, Inc. entered into an agreement with Zoom Technologies, Inc. (Nasdaq: ZOOM) in which Zoom Telephonics transferred its rights to the zoom.com domain name and certain trademark rights in exchange for 80,000 shares of Zoom Technologies common stock.
+These shares had trading restrictions that ended January 18, 2012.
+The Company values the marketable securities at market value in the financial statements.
+The Company did not sell any Zoom Technologies shares in 2012 or the first quarter of 2013.
+The closing price of Zoom Technologies common stock increased from \$0.55 on December 31, 2012 to \$0.71 on March 31, 2013.